michaelneale/goose-app-maker-mcp/resources/README.md

 ### kitchen-sink/goose_api.js

 A JavaScript client for interacting with the Goose API.
-This client handles sending requests and processing streaming responses, use this for web apps that need dynamic data by copying it next to other files as needed.
-This would usually be copied in to the root of each app dir for usage by the web apps
+This client handles sending requests and receiving responses asynchronously.
+Copy this file to your app directory to enable communication with Goose.

 #### Usage